npiv/chatblade/README.md

   -i, --interactive               start an interactive chat session.
-This will implicitly continue the conversation -s, --stream                    Stream the incoming text to the terminal -t, --tokens                    display what *would* be sent, how many tokens, and estimated costs -p name, --prompt-file name     prompt name - will load the prompt at ~/.config/chatblade/name as system msg
+This will implicitly continue the conversation -s, --stream                    Stream the incoming text to the terminal -t, --tokens                    display what *would* be sent, how many tokens, and estimated costs -p name, --prompt-file name     prompt name - will load the prompt with that name at ~/.config/chatblade/name or a path to a file

 result formatting options:
-  -e, --extract                   extract content from response if possible (either json or code block) -r, --raw                       print session as pure text, don't pretty print or format -n, --no-format                 do not add pretty print formatting to output -o, --only                      Only display the response, omit query
+  -e, --extract                   extract content from response if possible (either json or code block) -r, --raw                       print session as pure text, don't pretty print or format -n, --no-format                 do not add pretty print formatting to output -o, --only                      Only display the response, omit query --theme theme                   Set the theme for syntax highlighting see https://pygments.org/styles/, can also be set with CHATBLADE_THEME

 session options:
   -l, --last                      alias for '-S last', the default session if none is specified